hackiftekhar/IQKeyboardManager/Documentation/MIGRATION GUIDE 7.0 TO 8.0.md

 IQKeyboardManager MIGRATION GUIDE 7.0 TO 8.0
 ==========================

+### Keyboard Toolbar
+`IQKeyboardManager.shared.enableAutoToolbar` is now default to `false`.
+Actually it's now part of the `IQKeyboardToolbarManager` library.
+Due to this change, you may not see the toolbar over keyboard.
+- **Solution 1:** Either Add `IQKeyboardManager.shared.enableAutoToolbar = true` in your app delegate
+- **Solution 2:** Or Use `IQKeyboardToolbarManager` directly to enable keyboard toolbar using `IQKeyboardToolbarManager.shared.isEnabled = true`

 ### 1. Features removed (Moved to their own independent libraries)
 - All features related to toolbar handling has been moved to `IQKeyboardToolbarManager` [Link](https://github.com/hackiftekhar/IQKeyboardToolbarManager)
 - `IQKeyboardListener` [Link](https://github.com/hackiftekhar/IQKeyboardNotification) (Renamed to `IQKeyboardNotification`)